SurveyCompo/surveycompo-doc/docs/tutorial-part1.md

 }
 ```

-The `randomWithinGroup` attribute serves as a powerful tool for introducing randomization within your survey.
+The `randomWithinGroup` key serves as a powerful tool for introducing randomization within your survey.
 By assigning the same `randomWithinGroup` string value to a group of inputs, you can shuffle their order while preserving the sequence of other questions.

 In our example, all inputs, excluding the final 'Others' input, are grouped for randomization.
 The 'Others' input remains ungrouped to ensure its consistent placement at the end of the list, irrespective of the randomization of preceding inputs.